Surfytom/Swim2DPose/README.md

 The folder Evaluation contains an evaluation video generator which can take videos from a folder and randomly select frames within them resulting in a collage of random consecutive frames from a selection of videos.
 It is useful if you want to evaluate a pose model on different body types and locations quickly as you just have to run a model on one video instead of multiple.

 Using it is as simple as running the pipeline container.
-The running the following command:
+Then running the following command:

 ```
 python3 Evaluation/EvaluationDataGenerator.py -fo folder/to/videos -type mp4 -N 3 -K 10 -C 1 -D 1
 ```

+The output will be saved within the docker container under ```/usr/src/app/Swim2DPose/Evaluation```

 ```-type``` should be a video file type like ```avi``` or ```mp4```